 As followers of Jesus Christ we are all called to serve, and we serve God by serving our fellow man.
 Doing this is what God calls "pure and undefiled religion before God."
 It is also laying up treasure in heaven which is what Jesus encourages each of his followers to do, saying, "Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also."2

 If perchance you were called to stand before the Master today to give an account of your life, would you empty handed go?
 May I encourage you to make a commitment to God now to live a life of service to him?
 This can be a part of your everyday life in being "as Jesus" in some way to every life you touch; by becoming a part-time volunteer in a community service program through your local church or another organization, by being an effective parent, by teaching a Sunday School class, by leading a recovery group, or in any one of a score of different ways.
-And for someone reading this message, perhaps God is calling you to become a nurse, a pastor, a youth worker, or a missionary.
+God's calling for each of us is different, but equally needed for His work.

 Suggested prayer: "Dear God, today I am asking not what You can do for me, but what can I do for You.
 How can I best serve You by using the talents You have given me to serve others?
 I am available, please make me usable and use me today and every day to be an effective witness for Jesus by faithfully serving You.
 Please help me to see my God-given life purpose, and help me to do my utmost to fulfill this purpose in a life of service to You.
 Thank You for hearing and answering my prayer.
 Gratefully in Jesus' name, amen."